Knowledge Base

 Residential Properties

-• Usually located near the curb in a separate box, next to or near the water meter
+• Next to or near the water meter

 Commercial Properties

-Backflow prevention devices degrade over time and, therefore, must be tested annually to ensure the device is in complete working order.
+Backflow prevention devices wear down over time and must be tested annually to ensure they are working properly.

-For additional information on Backflow Device Testing click here.
+For additional information, view the Backflow Device Testing webpage.

-*At this time, residential properties with pools or irrigation systems are required to have only a backflow test performed upon installation.
+Note: Residential properties with pools or irrigation systems are currently required to have a backflow test only at the time of installation.

 Was this page helpful?
 Yes No